wavemaker/docs/learn/how-tos/implement-openid-auth0-provider.md

 [![](/learn/assets/auth0-application-savechanges.png)](/learn/assets/auth0-application-savechanges.png)\

-With above steps auth0 application is configured.
+With above steps Auth0 application is configured.

 ### Restricting Domain

 You can add specific domains that can restrict access to the application.
 For more information on how to restrict domain in Auth0, see [Custom Domain in Auth0](https://auth0.com/docs/customize/custom-domains).

-### Fetching Client Details
+### Configuring Client ID and Client Secret

+Client ID and Client Secret are provided in the WaveMaker's security configuration page as it is required to confirm the application's identity to provider.

 1. Go to **Applications** > **Applications**.